 OPUS10 – More than Spare Parts Optimization

 To many, OPUS10 – one of the software tools in Opus Suite – is synonymous with cost effective spare parts optimization.
-With its realistic modeling of technology and support solution, rapid calculations, and results that reduce the spare part investment by 30% or more – while also increasing system availability – OPUS10 has become an industry standard in this field.
-But as you will find below, it has a lot more to offer.
+With its realistic modeling of technology and support solution, rapid calculations, and results that reduce the spare part investment by 30% or more – while also increasing system availability – OPUS10 has indeed become an industry standard in this field.
+But as you will find below, OPUS 10 also has much more to offer.

 Spare Parts Optimization

 - A high average performance is great but not enough.
 I have multiple performance requirements that differ per location and system type.
-What is then the most cost effective spare parts assortment and allocation?
+What is the most cost-effective spare parts assortment and allocation for this situation?

 - For each component and type of failure, should the component be repaired or discarded when it fails?